- Primary FRCA Teaching days

 Educational Supervisors Course

-The School runs an Educational Supervisors course for senior trainees facilitated by the Edgecumbe Group and the next course is taking place on Wednesday 28th February 2018 at Severn PGME, Vantage Office Park, Bristol.
+The School runs an Educational Supervisors course for senior trainees facilitated by the Edgecumbe Group and the next course will be taking place in March 2019 at Severn PGME, Vantage Office Park, Bristol.
 To book a place please see 'Events' section.

 This is a course designed for Foundation or junior ST grade doctors who have started or are due to start working on an intensive care unit.
 The course provides practical, hands-on experience, making these doctors capable and proficient in the basic requirements of junior doctors in the day-to-day running of an intensive care unit both during the day and at night.
 It will also teach them the skills and knowledge they will require to manage emergency situations prior to the arrival of senior help.

 For further information and details please follow the link to the New-2-ICU website

 Anatomy for Anaesthetists is a unique one day course designed by a group of anaesthetic registrars from the Severn Deanery.
 It is open to all anaesthetists and provides excellent preparation for all parts of the FRCA examination.
 The day involves structured stations that cover the anatomy relevant to anaesthesia and is taught by enthusiastic and knowledgeable University demonstrators and anaesthetists.
 Delegates have the opportunity to get hands-on experience with cadaveric prosected specimens as well as detailed models and diagrams.
 Teaching is informal, interactive and restricted to small groups so early booking is essential!

 The course is run at the University of Bristol and St George’s London.

 For more information please contact the Anatomy for Anaesthetists Team .

 The management course for trainees in Anaesthesia at Keele/Southmead and Brighton University are popular.